-The professional topics of the might include:
+The specific topics might include:

-- Goal of the day: Distributed with the notice convening the meeting, selected by the chair of the day from a jointly prioritised list of topics (backlogs).
+- Goal of the day: distributed with the notice convening the meeting, selected by the chair of the day from a jointly prioritised list of topics.
 The meeting started at 8.59 and finished at 10.49.
-Likewise, all items on the agenda were started at odd times to focus the mind. - The vision, purpose and goal of the department: A good idea to include at regular intervals to remind everybody - "I Wonder why" list: What are we wondering about at the moment?
-A good tool to handle rumours, challenges, innovative initiatives, knowledge sharing and conflicts - News: News since the last department meeting, including news from the executive board and the company's management, to make sure that everybody is updated - Good stories: What can we learn from each other's successes? - Exercises with key learning points in small reflective groups that is, knowledge sharing in small groups about challenges

-- Topics for strategic sparring.
-We used two processes: "What's on your mind" was a particular favourite, which is a process to handling urgent challenges and includes action plans.
-Then, we had deep reflection teams, also with action plans.
-Both processes were conducted in small groups. - Topics to develop the project concept.
+Likewise, all items on the agenda were started at odd times to focus the mind. - Wondering's list: what are we wondering about at the moment?
+A good tool to handle rumours, challenges, innovative initiatives, knowledge sharing and conflicts - News: news since the last department meeting, including news from the executive board and the company's management, to make sure that everybody is updated - Good real-life stories: what can we learn from each other's successes and failures?
+Exercises with key learning points that is, knowledge sharing in small groups.
+What can we copy from the good stories? - Topics for coaching (sparring): We used two processes: "What's on your mind" was a particular favourite, which is a process to handling urgent challenges and includes action plans.
+Then, we used discussion teams for more in-depth reflection, also with action plans.
+Both processes were conducted in small groups using the reflective team process - Topics to develop the project concept: topics that are necessary to develop the company's project concept

-To highlight and support our changed behaviour, we had:
+To support our behaviour changes:

-- A dedicated meeting room which could only be booked by project managers - otherwise only via the reception.
-All our activities were visually communicated on cards and flip chart sheets which were posted on the walls.
-Thus, we had transparent communication among the project managers and everybody else who entered the meeting room. - The department logo: "We're sharp" and the image of an eagle.
-The eagle flies high up in the sky, monitoring the world with a keen eye until it suddenly strikes, catching its prey with its sharp claws. - The project manager's tool box: For visually facilitating own project meetings and for visual planning with the aid of cards and masking tape - Expanded our good stories into "company news" in the form of People & Projects, with contributions from other departments; later we also published People & Meetings on meeting discipline.
+- We had a dedicated meeting room which could only be booked directly by project managers.
+All others must book at the reception (if the room was available).
+Important so we all could have many more or less planned meetings (what a privilege!). - All our activities were visually communicated on cards and flip chart sheets which were posted on the walls.
+Thus, we had transparent communication among the project managers and everybody else who came into the meeting room. - The department logo: "We're sharp" and the image of an eagle.
+The eagle flies high, surveying the world below with its keen eyesight until it suddenly strikes, using its sharp claws. - The project manager's tool box: for visually facilitating own project meetings and for • visual planning with the aid of cards and masking tape. - We turned our good real-life stories into "company news", taking the format of People & • Projects, subsequently with contributions from other departments. - We published the leaflet People & Meetings on meeting discipline and good meeting practice.